MKCAMK/genetic_evolution_of_images/README.md

 ## Evolution

-1. A target image is selected by the user - an image to be used as a target of the "**evolution**".
+1. A target image is selected by the user - an image to be used as a target for the "**evolution**".

 2. A number of "**individuals**" - images - are created.
 Each individual possesses a "**genotype**": a series of "**genes**" - ellipses - each with a randomly generated size, color, and position.
 Drawing all the genes in the genotype produces a "**phenotype**" - final image.